django-commons/controls/terraform/README.md

   non-default values in the `production.tfvars` file.
 - What is determined by users (i.e., variables without default value, like `description`)
 - What is not configured in the infra-as-code (currently, for example, repo-labels).

-# How to use?

-1. Clone the repository.
-2. From the `terraform/` directory, run `terraform init`.
-3. Create a github-token with the necessary permissions on the organization.
-4. Make changes to `production.tfvars` to reflect the desired state (add/update users, repositories, teams, etc.)
-5. To see what changes between the current state of the GitHub organization and the plan
-   run:  `terraform plan -var-file=tfvars/production.tfvars -var github_token=...`
-6. To apply the changes, run: `terraform apply -var-file=tfvars/production.tfvars -var github_token=...`

 # What changes can be made